 We have either a room in the house, a comfortable camper van, or a large, bright, comfortable rv.
 We can accomodate up to six at one time and sometimes do in summer.
 Because our home is solar-powered we must be careful with our power/water use, so please be aware of this and be considerate.

-This will be our fifth year of having helpers from around the world, and it has been a very positive experience.
-We have made many friends and it is so good to see so many people interested in more sustainable ways to live.
+This will be our sixth year of having helpers from around the world, and it has been a very positive experience.
+We have made many lifelong friends and it is so good to see so many people interested in more sustainable ways to live.
 We love these programs and enjoy getting the chance to meet people from all over.

 (Smoking is fine on the property, but not in the house).